| Home | E-Submission | Sitemap | Editorial Office |

 crossref pmid

-39. Shy ME, Lupski JR, Chance PF, Klein CJ, Dyck PJ : Hereditary motor and sensory neuropathies : an overview of clinical, genetic, electrophysiologic, and pathologic features.
-Edited by Dyck PJ, Thomas PK : In: Peripheral Neuropathy. ed 4.
+39. Shy ME, Lupski JR, Chance PF, Klein CJ, Dyck PJ : Hereditary motor and sensory neuropathies : an overview of clinical, genetic, electrophysiologic, and pathologic features in Dyck PJ, Thomas PK (eds) : Peripheral Neuropathy, ed 4.
 Philadelphia : Elsevier Saunders, 2005, pp1623-1658

 40. Thomas PK, King RH, Small JR, Robertson AM : The pathology of charcot-marie-tooth disease and related disorders.
 Neuropathol Appl Neurobiol 1996, 22 : 269-284,